-Staging – what does it mean?PortStage
+Staging – what does it mean for the users?PortStage

-We were recently visited by a group who run a Community Centre, and assemble and take down staging on almost a daily basis for various groups that use their centre.
+We were recently visited by a group who run a Community Centre, and assemble and take down their portable staging on almost a daily basis, this is used by various community groups that use their centre.

-When they realised that anyone could easily assemble NexGen, and that they would not have to rely on when burly gentlemen were available, it started to add more and more advantages.
+When they realised that anyone could easily assemble NexGen, and that they would not have to rely burly gentlemen being available, it started to add more and more advantages.

 Now, they tell us, they always chuckle when other groups inform them about the amount of time they spend assembling their stage, and the additional cost involved in replacing failed platform locks to keep it 100% functional.

 The benefits of these features dont just stop there though, anyone who uses lockable portable staging knows how the locks jam and fail over time.
 Some staging suppliers charge £20 to replace a lock!
 There are 8 locks on the older type staging platform brands such as Revostage, Ultralight and Intellistage.
 This expense gives users a choice which very often results in them leaving the platforms unsafe.
 The moral of this story is that using NexGen will be the most economic purchase in the long run, as replacing locks over the years will make other inferior branded staging more expensive.